 Now, let’s learn about the ways our Design Thinking facilitators Nataliya Rubakhava and Vilena Vorobyova organize everything in a joyful and fruitful way for everyone involved.

-Insider Tips From LeverX Group’s Facilitators of Design Thinking on How to Conduct Successful Workshops
+Insider Tips From LeverX’s Facilitators of Design Thinking on How to Conduct Successful Workshops

 Nataliya, Vilena, you have vast experience in conducting Design Thinking workshops, and we know that you always achieve great results.
 What’s the secret?